kinten108101/kinten108101.github.io/_posts/2020-12-11-manga-review-oyasumi-punpun-spoiler.md

 \- Horny, ugly, selfish (best bud),

 the will to move on.

+dialogues from the guiding figures are drawn in black boxes

 Seki - follows a life of self-guidance. challenge: distraction, aberration, lack of real ambitions or achievements, assholic acquaintances. advantage: self-growth in endurance and code.
 To be blunt, his lifestyle was arresting to those who've been chained away for too long.